AdobeDocs/experience-manager-65.it-IT/help/sites-deploying/mssl-replication.md

 ---
-title: Replicazione con SSL reciproco
+title: Replica tramite SSL reciproco
 seo-title: Replicating Using Mutual SSL
-description: Scopri come configurare AEM in modo che un agente di replica nell’istanza di authoring utilizzi SSL (MSSL) reciproco per connettersi all’istanza di pubblicazione.
-Utilizzando MSSL, l’agente di replica e il servizio HTTP sull’istanza di pubblicazione utilizzano i certificati per autenticarsi a vicenda.
+description: Scopri come configurare l’AEM in modo che un agente di replica nell’istanza di authoring utilizzi SSL reciproco (MSSL) per connettersi all’istanza di pubblicazione.
+Utilizzando MSSL, l’agente di replica e il servizio HTTP sull’istanza Publish utilizzano i certificati per autenticarsi a vicenda.
 seo-description: Learn how to configure AEM so that a replication agent on the author instance uses mutual SSL (MSSL) to connect with the publish instance.
 Using MSSL, the replication agent and the HTTP service on the publish instance use certificates to authenticate each other.
 uuid: f4bc5e61-a58c-4fd2-9a24-b31e0c032c15
 contentOwner: User